LucasVCorrea/Aston-Villa-stats/README.md

 ![Image Alt text](https://github.com/LucasVCorrea/Aston-Villa-stats/blob/main/imagenes/goalStats.png?raw=true)
 ### A comparison to the best and worst season in goals to the current one

-The current league it is their second one with most goals scored
+The current season it is their second one with most goals scored

             type		Season	      Amount      GoalPerMatch
       1	Scored	      2007-2008	      71            1.868421
       2	Scored	      2023-2024	      60            2.068966       (currently playing)

-The current league it is 21 out of 27 below their worst in terms of goals conceded.
+The current season it is 21 out of 27 below their worst in terms of goals conceded.
 One of their best so far

             type            Season      Amount